John Stourton (politician)

 The Honourable John Joseph Stourton (5 March 1899 – 2 February 1992) was a British politician.
 He served as the Conservative Member of Parliament (MP) for Salford South from 1931 to 1945.

 Stourton was born in 1899, the second son of Charles Stourton, 24th Baron Mowbray.
 He was first elected to Parliament in the 1931 general election.
-He retired at the 1945 general election.
+Over the next few years, he made several speeches attacking Jewish immigration and praising the achievements of Adolf Hitler in Nazi Germany.
+Stourton became a member of the pro-Nazi Right Club in 1939, and retired at the 1945 general election.

 He married Kathleen Alice (died 1986), daughter of Robert Louis George Gunther, of 8, Prince's Gardens, S.W., and Parkwood, Englefield Green, Surrey, in 1923; they divorced in 1933, having had two sons and two daughters: